dasdsadadaddasa/hotface/README.md

 It’s a pre-fork worker model ported from Ruby’s Unicorn project.
 The Gunicorn server is broadly compatible with various web frameworks, simply implemented, light on server resources, and fairly speedy.

-This is probably the easiest way to run a FlaskBB instance.
+This is probably the easiest way to run a Hotface instance.
 Just install gunicorn via pip inside your virtualenv:

 pip install gunicorn